The Forgotten World of Chief Samuel Louis Mazza

 After retirement from Cal Fire, Chief Mazza served as the Fire Chief in Monterey from 2002-2006, the interim Fire Chief in Salinas, and the interim Emergency Services Manager at California State University at Monterey Bay.
 Now retired, Sam serves as an instructor at the National Fire Academy, and consults for Citygate Associates.

 His nephew Steve Yandell serves as a Captain in the Clovis Fire Department.
-In yet another "small world" connection, current Clovis Training officer Bret Black was the Engineer on Steve's first engine assignment at Clovis.
-Bret was previously with Nicasio VFD as Training Officer, and a Captain with the Skywalker Ranch Fire Brigade.
+In yet another "small world" connection, current Clovis Training Officer Bret Black was the Engineer on Steve's first engine assignment at Clovis.
+Bret was previously with Nicasio VFD as Training Officer, and was employed as a Captain with the Skywalker Ranch Fire Brigade prior to being hired at Clovis.

 Samuel Louis Mazza was also the cousin of a Marin County Medical Doctor, Dr. Ralph Mazza of San Antonio, and Corte Madera Attorney J.J.
 Mazza.
 And even another local fire service connection - Frenchie (F.A.)
 Mazza was the son of Romildo Mazza, and the nephew of Samuel L. Mazza.
 He served for 15 years as the President of the San Antonio Volunteer Fire Department in northern Marin/Southern Sonoma County.
 He hosted fund-raising BBQ's every year for the department, and passed away in 1976.